A science is any discipline in which the fool of this generation can go beyond the point reached by the genius of the last generation

 Author Archives: Jon Butterworth

-Some first results from the new, higher-energy Large Hadron Collider
+Some top measurements from CERN’s Large Hadron Collider

 At the Guardian.